SPARQL-Anything/sparql.anything/README.md

 x-sparql-anything ':' URL
 ```

-In this case sparql.anything guesses the data source type from the file extension.
+In this case SPARQL Anything guesses the data source type from the file extension.

 ### Passing triplification options via Basic Graph Pattern